 Some quick info about myself before we move on:

-And if you’re just looking for info on webinars and other subjects, that’s totally fine too.
+But anyway, if you’re just looking for info on webinars and other subjects, that’s totally fine too.
 Let’s get to that subject:

 Here’s what a webinar scam might look like: